JamesBell15/Blinkest-code-challenge/README.md

 Taking client side seriously but this wouldn't be realistic at all unless it's all running physically at.

+Locally hosted on python server for ease of use

-could do a node server
+could do a node server, why not?

 Finding an in browser testing framework might gives me a head ache I would use Rspec but not a rails app.